Section 21 Notice (Updated 1st October 2015)

-Very IMPORTANT - As of 1st October 2015 a Section 21 Notice in England will become a prescribed form and you must use the correct form for it to be valid.
-You can get one here.
+NOTE - As of 1st October 2015 a Section 21 Notice in England will become a prescribed form and you must use the correct form for it to be valid.
+You can get a section 21 notice here.

 A 'Section 21 Notice of Possession' operates under section 21 of the Housing Act 1988, is the legal eviction notice template notice a landlord can give to a tenant to regain possession of a property at the end of an Assured Shorthold Tenancy (AST).
 You can download a section 21 notice with instructions here.
 The landlord is able to issue the tenant with a section 21 notice without giving any reason for ending the tenancy agreement.

 A landlord has the legal right to retain possession at the end of a tenancy but must follow the correct legal procedure, which includes serving a section 21 notice.
 The Housing Act 1996 amended the section 21 of the 1988 Act by requiring this notice to be given in writing.

 Section 21 of the Housing Act 1988 is divided into subsections with different procedures to be followed depending on whether the Section 21 notice is served before the fixed term has come to an end or after, when the tenancy has become a periodic tenancy.
 Our Section 21 Notice forms and instructions can be used for all situations.
 See here:

 When can a Section 21 notice be issued?